 Individual delivery management can become challenging without effective tools and infrastructure in place.
 For example, if you are to deliver a product in a newly developed area just outside the city, and it does not have proper mapping through GPS, the last-mile deliveries can be challenging.

 Here, you will need smart delivery management software that can help with the automation of delivery allocations, order management, and others.
 Last-mile delivery solutions like Tookan helps with the automatic allocation of individual delivery orders to the delivery personnel based on location, schedules, and route.
-So the delivery delays can be minimised.
+So the delivery delays can be minimized.

 Last Mile Courier Tracking

 When you decide to focus on the individual deliveries for quicker deliveries, last-mile courier tracking takes centre stage.
-Tracking enables businesses to optimise the route and ensure faster deliveries.
+Tracking enables businesses to optimize the route and ensure faster deliveries.
 Especially for urban areas, bypassing the peak traffic and reaching the customer location becomes quintessential.

 Take an example of food deliveries.
 If you are to serve hot and fresh food to your customers, last-mile courier tracking is vital for a better customer experience.
 55% of customers stop buying products from an eCommerce store after two to three late deliveries.
 So, taking your delivery tracking seriously is the only way out.
 Here, last-mile delivery systems like Tookan help with useful tracking features.